UMassCDS/ds4cg2019-tnc/flask/TNC2/app/README.md

 In addition, you'd also want to ensure that you have Redis installed on your machine.
 If you are on Windows, stop here and either test on a Linux/MacOS machine or try installing Ubuntu LTS on your machine and install Redis on there.
 You can follow the instructions [here](https://redis.io/download) and ensure the service is running by pinging the redis-server through the redis-cli.

+Next, place the model graph (megadetectorv3.pb) in the TNC2/app/app folder.

 Now that you have conda and redis installed, you'd want to create 2 environemnts on conda.
 One would host the web-server while the other would run our image detection model.

 ```bash